Jamaica Boys

 The Jamaica Boys was an American, Queens-based, funk trio, that existed in the late 1980s.
 Group member Mark Stevens was the brother of Chaka Khan, and also toured with her as a backup singer.

 One of their members, Marcus Miller, was Luther Vandross's writing partner on several of the latter's hits.

+Lenny White is the legendary drummer in Chick Corea's Return To Forever band and recordings.